-- Each person who is a witness to an alleged offence is required to testify at any hearing called by the Jury, and the Jury is required to consider all relevant evidence. - The Jury may confiscate objects that are suspected of being used in violation of equipment guidelines. - Prior to the imposition of a penalty (except in cases of reprimands and withdrawal of accreditation according to 223.5 and 224.2), the person accused of an offence shall be given the opportunity to present a defence at a hearing, orally or in writing.

-224.8 All Jury decisions shall be recorded in writing and shall include:

-- 224.8.1 The offence alleged to have been committed - 224.8.2 The evidence of the offence - 224.8.3 The rule (s) or Jury directives that have been violated - 224.8.4 The penalty imposed. - The penalty shall be appropriate to the offence.
+224.5 Each person who is a witness to an alleged offence is required to testify at any hearing called by the Jury, and the Jury is required to consider all relevant evidence.
+The Jury may confiscate objects that are suspected of being used in 224.6 violation of equipment guidelines.
+224.7 Prior to the imposition of a penalty (except in cases of reprimands and withdrawal of accreditation according to art.
+223.5 and 224.2), the person accused of an offence shall be given the opportunity to present a defence at a hearing, orally or in writing.
+224.8 All Jury decisions shall be recorded in writing and shall include: 224.8.1 The offence alleged to have been committed 22482 The evidence of the offence 224.8.3 The rule (s) or Jury directives that have been violated 224.8.4 The penalty imposed.
+224.9 The penalty shall be appropriate to the offence.
 The scope of any penalty imposed by the Jury must consider any mitigating and aggravating circumstances.

-Remedies 224.10 224.10.1 Except as provided for in 224.11, a penalty decision of the Jury may be appealed in accordance with the provisions in the ICR.
+Remedies 224.10 224.10.1 Except as provided for in art.
+224.11, a penalty decision of the Jury may be appealed in accordance with the provisions in the ICR.
 224.10.2 If an appeal is not filed within the deadline established in the ICR, the penalty decision of the Jury becomes final.
-224.11 The following decisions of the Jury are not subject to appeal: 224.11.1 Oral penalties imposed under 223.5 and 224.2 224.11.2 Monetary fines less than CHF 1'000 .-- (One Thousand Swiss Francs) for single offence and a further CHF 2'500 .-- for repeated offences by the same person.
+224.11 The following decisions of the Jury are not subject to appeal: 224.11.1 Oral penalties imposed under art.
+223.5 and 224.2 224.11.2 Monetary fines less than CHF 1'000.-- (One Thousand Swiss Francs) for single offence and a further CHF 2'500 .-- for repeated offences by the same person.
 224.12 In all remaining cases, appeals are to be directed to the Appeals Commission, as per the ICR.
-224.13 The Jury shall have the right to submit to the Appeals Commission recommendations for penalties in excess of monetary fines of CHF 5'000.and suspensions beyond the event in which the offence occurred (223.4).
+224.13 The Jury shall have the right to submit to the Appeals Commission recommendations for penalties in excess of monetary fines of CHF 5'000.and suspensions beyond the event in which the offence occurred (art.
+223.4).
 224.14 FIS Council shall have the right to submit to the Appeals Commission comments with respect to any written penalty decisions by the Jury.

-224.15 Costs of Proceedings Fees and cash expenses, including travel expenses (costs of the proceedings) are to be calculated comparable to costs paid to TD's and are to be paid by the offender.
+224.15 Costs of Proceedings

+Fees and cash expenses, including travel expenses (costs of the proceedings) are to be calculated comparable to costs paid to TD's and are to be paid by the offender.
 In the case of a reversal of Jury decisions, in whole or in part, the FIS covers all costs.

-224.16 Enforcement of Monetary Fines 224.16.1 The FIS oversees the enforcement of monetary fines and the costs of proceedings.
-Enforcement costs are considered costs of the proceedings.
-Any outstanding monetary fines imposed on an offender is considered a 224.16.2 debt of the National Association to which the offender is a member.
-224.17 Benefit Fund All monetary fines are paid into the FIS Youth Promotion Fund.
-224.18 These rules are not applicable to any violation of FIS Doping rules.
+224.16 Enforcement of Monetary Fines

+- The FIS oversees the enforcement of monetary fines and the costs of proceedings.
+Enforcement costs are considered costs of the proceedings. - 224.16.2 Any outstanding monetary fines imposed on an offender is considered a debt of the National Association to which the offender is a member.